Ferus Gallery: Legacy

+Hunter Drohojowska-Philp, a chronicler of the 1960s Los Angeles art scene, wrote that the Ferus founders "would eventually transform Los Angeles," because of "[t]heir synergy with one another and with musicians, actors, photographers, fashion designers and architects."

 The Los Angeles County Museum of Art organized "Late Fifties at the Ferus" in 1968, and the Newport Harbor Art Museum organized "The Last Time I Saw Ferus" in 1976.
 In 2002, Gagosian Gallery, New York, mounted an exhibition of about 45 sculptures, paintings, drawings and other artworks by 22 artists shown at Ferus during its 10-year lifetime.
 Assembled by Irving Blum, the show also included Ferus Gallery exhibition announcements by Lichtenstein and others, several art scene photographs taken by Dennis Hopper, and an elaborate, 144-page catalog.

 In 2007, "The Cool School" was released, a documentary film about the Ferus Gallery and its eccentric artists.

 In 2010, the Samuel Freeman gallery in Santa Monica created a replica of the Ferus within its own walls.
 The exhibition featured the original door that stood at the entrance of the Ferus plus a full-scale re-creation of the gallery's 1960 solo Bengston exhibition.

 As well in January 2010 The Ferus Gallery reopened its doors at the original site at 723 N La Cienega in Los Angeles under the directorship of Tim Nye of Nyehaus and Franklin Parrasch Galleries with an exhibition entitled Ferus Gallery Greatest Hits Vol. 1. and featured many of the original stable of artists, including Craig Kauffman, Billy Al Bengston, Kenneth Price and Ed Ruscha.